Should You Pay Your Mortgage Off Early?

 Most fixed-rate mortgages are 30 years, but you can get loans that last 20, 15 or even just 10 years.
 Loans that run for shorter periods generally come with lower interest rates.
 The combination of a lower rate and less time can really add up.

 Let’s look at that $200,000 mortgage again, this time for only 15 years.
 A 15-year loan runs about one percentage point cheaper than a 30-year loan.
 With a 15-year mortgage at 4%, you’d pay about $66,288 in interest over the life of the loan.

 That’s a savings of more than $120,000 in interest over a 30-year loan at 5%.

 Of course, your monthly principal and interest payments would go up significantly, from around $1,074 to $1,479, so you would need to make absolutely sure you could handle that increase.
 You’d also have to pay some loan closing costs, although most usually can be wrapped into your loan.
-If you’re positive you can swing it, shortening the time of your mortgage can be the shortcut to huge savings — even the day you own your home free and clear.
+If you’re positive you can swing it, shortening the duration of your mortgage can lead to huge savings and to owning your home free and clear.